Rapture (Blondie song): Remixes

 Other than the original remixes from 1981, the first official remix of "Rapture" can be found on the compilation album Once More into the Bleach (1988).
 The track was remixed again and re-issued as a single in both the UK and the US in 1994, this time peaking at number eight on the US Dance Club Songs chart.
 This remix was included on the compilations The Platinum Collection (1994), Beautiful: The Remix Album (1995) and Remixed Remade Remodeled: The Remix Project (1995).

+Joseph Saddler (Grandmaster Flash) included the song in his 2002 mastermix compilation Essential Mix: Classic Edition but re-edited the song so none of the spoken-word parts (in which he himself is referenced by Blondie) are included, thus taking the rap completely out of "Rapture".

 Rapture Riders

 In 2005, "Rapture" was mashed with The Doors' 1971 song "Riders on the Storm" into "Rapture Riders" by Go Home Productions.
 This unofficial mashup remix was later approved by both bands and released as a single credited to Blondie vs. The Doors.
 It was also included on Blondie's compilation album Greatest Hits: Sight + Sound (2005).
 "Rapture Riders" made the top-ten on the US Dance Club Songs and was a Top 40 hit in Australia and Europe.